 The earliest settlers of what is now Glover Park––Peter Colter, a German immigrant, and Murray Barker, a free black man––appear in Georgetown tax assessments between 1808 and 1810.
 Colter and Barker raised families along what is now Wisconsin Avenue, and both supported themselves, in part, as truck gardeners, growing produce for the local market.

-These photographs documenting the military activity on the heights overlooking Georgetown also reveal the look of the land as it appeared in the 19th century, when the neighborhood was dominated by a syndicate of master butchers, suppliers of meat to the markets of Georgetown and of Washington City, who accumulated most of the land that was to become Glover Park.
+Images of the military activity on the heights overlooking Georgetown also reveal the look of the land as it appeared during most of the 19th century, when the neighborhood was dominated by a syndicate of master butchers, suppliers of meat to the markets of Georgetown and of Washington City, who accumulated most of the land that was to become Glover Park.